saiyam911/learning-library/workshops/cloud-native-devops-workshop/PartnerPaaSSummerCamp-Lisbon.md

 + **Data center/region**

 ---
-# ORACLE Cloud-Native DevOps workshop #
+# ORACLE Java and Cloud Native Application Development with the Oracle Cloud #

 ## Introduction ##